-Except for the free plan, all other plans offer enough option to include your branding in the blog.
+Except for the free plan, all other plans offer enough options to include your branding in the blog.

-I would say if you love easy to use interface then go for Weebly.
-Either you are a beginner or a pro blogger, Weebly has everything on its shelves.
+I would say if you love easy-to-use interfaces then go for Weebly.
+Whether you are a beginner or a pro blogger, Weebly has everything on its shelves.

 One of the good parts about Wix is that once your blog is live, you can write articles from the frontend itself rather than login into the admin dashboard.
 You don’t need to think about SEO and promotion as Wix takes care of that.